-ART 231† Art Appreciation
+ART 231 Art Appreciation

-A survey of styles, themes, and movements in Western art beginning with prehistoric cave paintings to exploration of artistic developments in the mid-twentieth century.
+A survey of styles, themes, and movements in Western art beginning with prehistoric cave paintings to exploration of artistic developments in the twenty-first century.
+(Satisfied the Humanities group in the Liberal Studies program.)

 BANKING AND FINANCE (BAF)